ryanpkennedy/df-healthbench/README.md

 ## Quick Start with Docker

 The easiest way to run the entire application is with the Make command or Docker Compose.
-Make sure .env is ready to go then simply run `make fresh-start` to start the backend, db and seed the db.
+Make sure `backend/.env` (see Environment Variable Setup below) is ready to go then simply run `make fresh-start` to start the backend, db and seed the db.
 If you ever want to reset the db, and have a clean start with the app, you can rerun `make fresh-start`.

 Once the app is up and running, then `make test` will run the full pytest test suite.
 A more granular approach is shown below.